This post may contain affiliate links. Please read our disclosure policy.

 Serve & enjoy!

-Know when to flip the pancakes to cook the other side
+Know when to flip your pancakes

 You'll know when the pancakes are ready to flip when the underside has set and begun to brown, and the edges on top are set.
 You should see lots of bubbles forming on the top when the first side is cooking.
 When you slide your spatula underneath the pancake, the batter shouldn't leak off the edges back onto the cooking surface.